-- Agents act on behalf of humans, who specify the goals - Agent should consider its initial goals to be uncertain (and to be challenged due to underspecification) - Agent should be able to prove their behavior is beneficial to humans - Artificial intelligence, agents, and ethics - Agents must act in an ethical way (and those, who develop agents, possibly too) - Developers should be able to prove ... - ... that agents are able to prove - ... that they (the agents) act in an ethical way - Simple technology assessment is not enough
+- Agents act on behalf of humans, who specify the goals - Agent should consider its initial goals to be uncertain (and to be challenged due to underspecification) - Agent should be able to prove their behavior is beneficial to humans - Artificial intelligence, agents, and ethics - Agents (and their designer) must act in an ethical way Developers should be able to prove ... - ... that agents are able to prove - ... that they (the agents) act in an ethical way - Simple technology assessment is not enough - And yes, there are formal ethics, there is deontic logic, ...